6 Stretches to Relieve Lower Back Pain

 - Tense your buttocks and start pulling your ankle towards them, while trying to extend your leg.

-- Avoid stretching the ankle all the way to the buttocks as this can lead to a knee injury.
+- Avoid stretching your ankle all the way to your buttocks, as this can lead to a knee injury.

 - Hold this position for as long as possible and then switch sides.